farisamirmudin/dra-ps/README.md

 ### Recommended Installation

-Installing the dependecies using [scoop package manager](https://scoop.sh/) is strongly recommended.
+Installing dependecies using [scoop package manager](https://scoop.sh/) is strongly recommended.
 This eases the process of the installation and saves so much time.
 Again open powershell and enter the following commands line by line and press enter.

 - Scoop
 ```sh